song31/comix-server/README.md

 ## How to run

-The Apache HTTP process automatically starts and is always running on the Synlogy server.
+The Apache HTTP process automatically starts and is always running on the Synology server.

 ## How to use